anuragbhatt1805/mood-sync-api/README.md

 ## 🌟 About the Project

-Mood Sync is a web API project built with Django, Django REST framework, PostgreSQL, MongoDB, and Docker.
+Mood Sync is a web API project built with Django, Django REST framework, PostgreSQL, and Docker.
 It provides a platform for creating and sharing slambooks, writing personal diary entries, managing templates, and connecting with friends.
 The project aims to bring people together and sync their moods through shared experiences.

 ---